 The commercial risks are identifiable for each NFP Electric End User, and each management team then chooses the extent to which to mitigate such risks through hedging.
 Energy commodities and Energy Commodity Swaps are subject to unparalleled price volatility, due in part to the effects of weather on demand, the uncertainty of supply interruptions, the complex regulatory (energy and environmental) framework within which the markets operate, and other physical ("nonfinancial" in the terminology of the CEA as amended by the Dodd-Frank Act) and commercial factors.
 The NFP Electric End Users have a public service obligation to deliver electricity 24/7 and year-round.
-Because the commercial risks to NFP Electric End Users are substantial, the imperative to hedge such commercial risks is critical to the public service enterprise.
+Because the commercial risks is critical to the public service enterprise.